Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 Old Fishing Rods vs. New Fishing Rods: What’s the Main Difference?

-Before we get to the main point, let’s discuss the main difference between old and new fishing rods.
+Before getting to the main point, let’s discuss the difference between old and new fishing rods.
 It’s mostly the composition that brings the change.

 Rod Material